Kadyr Yusupov: Trial and imprisonment

-Kadyr Yusupov's closed trial in Tashkent started on June 24, 2019.
+Kadyr Yusupov's closed trial in Tashkent started on 24 June 2019.
 According to his family and lawyer, following publication of articles in Western media, he was once again denied access to Escitalopram antidepressant medication by the prison authorities.

-On January 8, 2020, Kadyr Yusupov was sentenced to five and a half years in prison.
-He is held in Prison Colony No.4 in Navoi, a prison infamous for its brutal treatment of inmates.
+On 8 January 2020, Kadyr Yusupov was sentenced to five and a half years in prison.
+He was held in Prison Colony No.4 in Navoi, a prison infamous for its brutal treatment of inmates.

+Death

+Yusupov died on November 14, 2024, at the age of 72.